AuLGA/fa_grants/README.md

 This repository contains code, data, and documentation for analyzing the Australian Financial Assistance Grants (FA Grants) system.
 The project explores grant allocation methodologies, simulates outcomes under different scenarios, and provides visualizations and reports for policy and research purposes.

+### Some bits of wisdom from one so wise
+- The files in `meta/` are reusable.
+- `custom-reference-doc.docx` might be of special interest.
+It is built around the current ALGA Word template.
+It can be used in any pandoc derived pipeline to generate ALGA themed Word documents from markdown, and Quarto and Jupyter notebook files.

 ## Contents
 - **Code/**: Python scripts and Jupyter notebooks for data analysis, simulation, and modeling.
 - **Data/**: Source datasets, working tables, and output files used in the analysis.